net-lisias-kspu/ContractConfigurator/Parameters.md

         //    atmosphereAnalysis
         experiment = evaReport

+        // (Optional) Specifies the subject that should be run.
+This can be
+        // used in place of the biome/situation/experiment (it contains the
+        // same information).
+It is recommened to only use this with
+        // expressions, rather than adding the subject manually.
+This can be
+        // specified multiple times.
+        subject = evaReport@MunSrfLandedCraters

         // (Optional) The method for which the science must be recovered.
         // Defaults to None if not specified.
 Note the Ideal recovery method
         // is special - it will automatically change to either Recover or